nexoscrafter/featurastic-auth-ui-kit/README.md

-# Featuristic Registration Page
+# Featuristic Auth Design Ui Kit
-Welcome to the Feature-Rich Registration Page repository!
+Welcome to the Featurastic Auth Kit repository!
 This project provides a registration page with a variety of features for user sign-up.

 ## Features

-- User-friendly registration form
+- User-friendly form
 - Customizable input validation
 - Provides an engaging interface with interactive buttons and animations.
 - Ensures a secure regisration experience with customizable form fields.